 This is a fairly new temple dedicated to Vishnu as Lakshmi Narayana.
-I guess the blue and yellow colors were chosen for the temple also denote the blue color of Vishnu who always wears golden yellow clothes.
+I guess the blue and yellow colors chosen for the temple also denote the blue color of Vishnu who always wears golden yellow clothes.

 Coming from Goa, beaches in Sri Lanka were at the bottom of my list to explore.
 However, in the evenings, they are the best option to explore the place.
 Beaches can also help you relax after a tiring day exploring the destination.

-Located to the North of Uppuveli beach, this is a quieter beach, away from the city.
+Located to the North of Uppuveli Beach, this is a quieter beach, away from the city.

-This island can be reached by boat from Nilaveli beach.
-It is most popular who whale and dolphin watching, snorkeling and diving.
+This island can be reached by boat from Nilaveli Beach.
+It is most popular who whale and dolphin watching, snorkeling, and diving.

 It gets its name from the rock pigeon breeding grounds it has.